 The Honourable Marie-Claude Bibeau was elected as the Member of Parliament for Compton–Stanstead in October 2015, and a few weeks later, she was appointed Minister of International Development and La Francophonie by Prime Minister Justin Trudeau.

-Before entering politics, Minister Bibeau began her career at the former Canadian International Development Agency.
+Before entering politics, Minister Bibeau began her career at the Canadian International Development Agency.
 She went on postings to Morocco and Benin.
 After settling down with her family in Quebec’s Eastern Townships, she became a successful businesswoman and was actively involved in her community.

 - Date Modified: